View the Wayside Tour Pamphlet.

-Scattered across the main post area are limestone pedestals, which are part of the Historical Fort Leavenworth Wayside Tour.
+Scattered across the Garrison area are pedestals and displays, which are part of the Historical Fort Leavenworth Wayside Tour.
 These pedestals replay tapes describing the history of that particular part of the post and an artist’s interpretation.
 Your tour begins at the Frontier Army Museum.

 The Buffalo Soldiers played a significant role in the settlement of the American West and especially in the history of Fort Leavenworth.
 The post is home to the Nation’s premier Buffalo Soldier Monument, which was dedicated on July 25, 1992 by General Colin L. Powell, chairman of the Joint Chiefs of Staff, who was the first African-American to serve in that capacity.